 What interferes with our ability to carry out this dream visual of extra quality laughs and smiles, are the intense pressures that surround us.
 From our social media feed to our fantasy Pinterest boards and beyond, “they” all seem to be calling us to create magic, when instead what we are really creating is extra stress.

-Here are 15 ways you can give yourself the gift of living more intentionally this holiday season.
+Here are 15 ways you can learn to live more intentionally during the Holidays.

 Simplify as much as Possible